PSU-AXA-Somalia/AXA-PSU-Somalia/README.md

-# Remote sensing core dashboards
+# Meteorological remote sensing standardised repository

+## What is it

-This code allows a user to create standardised subsets of a range of meteorological data:
+This code allows a user to create a standardised database of a range of meteorological data.
+It is specifically for Dr Helen Greatrex and her work/partners.
+For general users, you might find the IRI Data library more user friendly - https://iridl.ldeo.columbia.edu/

+## For what data?

 1. Currently here on github:
    a) NOAA-ARC 2.0